astefan1/GoalAchievement/ReadMe.md

-# README for code submitted with the Stage II Registered Report
+# README for code submitted with the Stage III Registered Report

 ## Design analysis